Emily Sargent: Early life

 Emily Sargent’s father, FitzWilliam (b.
 1820 in Gloucester, Massachusetts), was an eye surgeon at the Wills Eye Hospital in Philadelphia from 1844 to 1854.
 Her mother, Mary Newbold Sargent (née Singer, 1826–1906), suffered a breakdown after the death of her first child, and the couple decided to go abroad to recover.
 They were nomadic expatriates for the rest of their lives.
 Sargent's parents were based in Paris, but moved regularly, spending time at the sea and at mountain resorts in France, Germany, Italy, and Switzerland.
-While Mary was pregnant with John, they stopped in Florence, Italy, because of a cholera epidemic.
-Emily and John were both born there.
+On January 22, 1857, Emily was born in Rome.
 After Emily’s birth, FitzWilliam resigned his post in Philadelphia and accepted his wife's request to remain abroad.
 They lived on a small inheritance and savings, leading a quiet life with their children.
 They generally avoided society and other Americans, except for friends in the art world.
 Three more children were born abroad, only two of whom lived past childhood.

 When Emily was four years old, she injured her spine.
 This resulted in her recovering for many years, often leaving her disabled for periods of time.
 She dealt with the repercussions of the injury for the rest of her life.

 Mary Sargent was an artist and wanted her children to be well-versed in art and participate in the art world.
 While Emily's brother John became a well-known oil painter, Emily focused on watercolor painting, which was considered more suitable for a young woman.

 Emily's injury did not stop her from traveling widely throughout her life, first with her parents and later with her brother John.